 New Jersey Massage Liability Insurance Guidelines

-While NJ doesn’t have any insurance requirements for massage therapists, professional liability insurance is an important insurance to take up.
+While NJ doesn’t have any insurance requirements for massage therapists, professional liability insurance is an important insurance to consider.
 Massage insurance provides relief from the financial burden that a mishap or accident can have on your massage practice.
-Even though most massage sessions go pretty smoothly, some unforeseen event could see you get hit by a lawsuit that may negatively impact your business or even leave you bankrupt.
+Even though most massage sessions go pretty smoothly, some unforeseen event could leave you struck down by a lawsuit that would negatively impact your business and may even leave you bankrupt.

 Massage Therapy: License Requirements in NJ

 To obtain a license to practice massage in NJ, you need to complete 500 hours of course curriculum approved by NJ Department of Labor and Workforce Development or the NJ Department of Education.
 The course covers subject areas such as physiology, anatomy, pathology, kinesiology, massage application, massage assessment, and business ethics.
 Once you have completed the course and passed the national exam, you can apply for certification by NJ Board of Massage and Bodywork Therapy.
-Certification must be renewed, and requires many years of continuing education.
+Even after it is earned, certification must be renewed, and requires many years of continuing education.

 The Importance of Insurance Coverage for Massage